Nabana no Sato

 Oshino Hakkai is a small, touristy village northeast of Mount Fuji between Lake Kawaguchiko and Lake Yamanakako.
 Visitors can enjoy views of the mountain together with the thatched roofs of the Hannoki Bayashi Shiryokan open air museum from an observation deck near the entrance to the museum.

-The Kachi Kachi Ropeway leads to an observation deck overlooking Mount Fuji and Lake Kawaguchiko from 400 meters up the side of Mount Tenjo.
+The Mount Fuji Panoramic Ropeway leads to an observation deck overlooking Mount Fuji and Lake Kawaguchiko from 400 meters up the side of Mount Tenjo.
 A hiking trail leads from here to Mount Mitsutoge, a popular day hike with good views of Mount Fuji.

 Lake Motosuko is the westernmost of the five lakes and largely undeveloped.
 A famous view of the mountain from the lake's northwestern shore appears on Japan's 1000 yen bill.
 Unfortunately, it is rather difficult to reach by public transportation as many buses only stop along the eastern side of the lake.